 2 Ian Hideo Levy was born in the United States, spent part of his childhood in Taiwan, and learned Japanese as a third language when living in Japan with his family as a teenager.
 He was nominated for the Akutagawa Prize in 1996.
 Yang Yi was raised in Harbin, China and first went to Japan in 1987 as a student knowing little Japanese; she has lived there ever since.
 In 2007 she won the Bungakukai prize for new writers and in January 2008 was nominated for the Akutagawa Prize.
 The most obvious early twentieth-century examples of writings in Japanese by those who learned the language relatively voluntarily are semicolonial Chinese who went to Japan for their educations and wrote some of their early texts in Japanese.
-The term "semicolonial" designates it includes texts by writers who were forced to learn Japanese, particularly early twentiethcentury Koreans and Taiwanese, some of whom continued to write in Japanese long after decolonization.
+The term "semicolonial" designates it includes texts by writers who were forced to learn Japanese, particularly early twentieth-century Koreans and Taiwanese, some of whom continued to write in Japanese long after decolonization.
 These Japanophone texts, like their Anglophone, Francophone, Hispanophone, Lusophone, and Sinophone equivalents, severely undermine conventional understandings of national languages, not to mention national literatures.
 They, like exophonic, translocal, and translingual writings, are clear third spaces of literary contact nebulae best accompanied by question marks, not hyphens (e.g. Chinese?
-Japanese?, as opposed to Chinese-Japanese).3 Such nebulae/spaces force us to reconceptualize the global literary landscape as a dynamic site of intense transculturation characterized by transnational peoples and languages interacting with, struggling with, and transforming one another, rather than as collections of relatively disconnected literary worlds, each producing creative texts in separate languages.4
+Japanese?, as opposed to Chinese-Japanese).
+Such nebulae/spaces force us to reconceptualize the global literary landscape as a dynamic site of intense transculturation characterized by transnational peoples and languages interacting with, struggling with, and transforming one another, rather than as collections of relatively disconnected literary worlds, each producing creative texts in separate languages.

 But peoples and languages in motion tell only part of the story.
-Generally overlooked in discussions of how to reconstruct literary borders, or whether to abandon them entirely, are texts in motion, that is to say both traveling texts that are transculturated (translated, transculturally intertextualized) and the resultant transculturations themselves (translations, transcultural intertextualizations).5 In fact, translations are essential parts of literary corpora: both translations of texts in the language(s) associated with the literature in question and translations: both the texts in this literature/language.
+Generally overlooked in discussions of how to reconstruct literary borders, or whether to abandon them entirely, are texts in motion, that is to say both traveling texts that are transculturated (translated, transculturally intertextualized) and the resultant transculturations themselves (translations, transcultural intertextualizations).
+In fact, translations are essential parts of literary corpora: both translations of texts into the language(s) associated with the literature in question and translations of texts originating in this literature/language.
 So, too, are transcultural intertextualizations: both the texts in this literature that intertextualize "foreign" creative works and those that are themselves intertextualized in other literatures.
-Together, translations and transcultural intertextualizations pull together so many literary worlds that adding them to literary corpora will require a massive
+Together, translations and transcultural intertextualizations pull together so many literary worlds that adding them to literary corpora will require a massive the multinational yet fragmented domination of China by Japan and numerous Western nations from the midnineteenth to the mid-twentieth centuries.